 The good news is that this IRP appears to show that RMP is starting to transition away from coal and planning on more renewables.
 There are, however, issues with PacifiCorp’s planning methods, which we need to dig into.
 Looking ahead, we have some work to do to figure out if PacifiCorp’s plan is good for a clean energy future and fair to ratepayers over the long term.
 In other words, it needs a closer look.

-This IRP also looks to energy efficiency to meet 89% of the Utility’s energy growth going forward.
-Given that energy growth is slowing down, this actually means the utility plans to pursue less energy efficiency.
-We need to make sure the Utility is taking advantage of all cost-effective energy efficiency possible, not ease up just because energy demand is going down.
+This IRP also looks to energy efficiency to meet 89% of the utility’s energy growth going forward, which is positive.
+However, given that the rate of electricity demand is slowing down in Utah, this actually means the utility plans to pursue less energy efficiency.
+In fact, the IRP proposes a 32% cut in the amount of electricity savings that Rocky Mountain Power achieves in 2018 and a 27% cut over the next 20 years.
+We need to make sure the utility is taking advantage of all cost-effective energy efficiency possible, and not ease up just because demand for electricity is decreasing.

 The final preferred portfolio of resources includes 1100 MW of wind (over the 428 included in the draft preferred portfolio previewed to stakeholders a month ago).
 This increase is likely due to the late addition of a new transmission line into the mix.
 This last-minute change to the results looks promising for wind, but transmission lines are expensive and controversial; we will need to look at how PacifiCorp came to the conclusions it did to ensure they are forward-looking and risk-conscious.

 Below are details on the IRP and background:

 For 2017 IRP Support Studies click here: http://www.pacificorp.com/es/irp/irpsupport.html

 For 2017 DSM Potential Study click here: http://www.pacificorp.com/es/dsm.html